 Buildings 33 years

-Leasehold improvements over lease period

-Furniture, equipment and vehicles 3 to 10 years
+Leasehold improvements over lease period Furniture, equipment and vehicles 3 to 10 years s.
+Investment property

 The assets' residual values and useful lives are reviewed and adjusted if appropriate, at reporting date.
 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These are included in the consolidated statement of income.